The positive reception Carmelo Anthony has received after George Karl's comments is inspiring

 Even Magic coach Frank Vogel, who was in the running for the Knicks' head coach vacancy over the offseason, praised the nine-time All-Star.

-Hornacek was hired to be New York's coach, so Vogel has never coached Anthony.
-However, being a coach that has needed to find a way to contain Anthony's scoring throughout the years has evolved into respect.
+Hornacek was hired to coach the Knicks, so Vogel has never coached Anthony.
+However, needing to contain Anthony's scoring as the rival coach throughout the years has evolved into respect.

 "Competing against Carmelo Anthony, he's at the top of the scouting report.
 I have great respect for him," Vogel said.

 Anthony's former teammate Kenyon Martin -- who was also part of Karl's printed attacks -- fired at his former coach.
-Martin referred to Karl as a coward and an awful person who was blessed with great talent to coach during his career.
+Martin referred to Karl as a 'coward' and an 'awful person.'
 He also mentioned Karl's issue with him, Anthony, and J.R.
-Smith growing up without a father.
+Smith growing up without fathers.

 "I didn't have a father growing up," Martin wrote on Twitter.
 "We all know that.
 What's George Karl excuse for being a terrible person?"